caseyg/awesome/TOPICS.md

 *   [Comfy-Org/ComfyUI](https://github.com/Comfy-Org/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - Build, run, manage agentic software at scale.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - Agno turns agents into production software.
+Build in any framework.
+Run as a service.
+Ship to real users.

 *   [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Open Source AI Platform - AI Chat with advanced features that works with every LLM